adaltas/node-csv/README.md

 ## Usage

-Run `npm install csv` to install the full CSV module or run `npm install csv-parse` if you are only interested by the CSV parser.
+Run `npm install csv` to install the full CSV package or run `npm install csv-parse` if you are only interested by the CSV parser.

 Use the callback style API for simplicity or the stream based API for